fluencelabs/rfcs/0-overview.md

 ## Application design

 One of Fluence’s primary innovations is to allow the application architecture to have a flexible and custom security perimeter that includes both private and public components.
-Instead of using cloud fronts, building cross-cloud or cross-API integrations, a developer can use Fluence to draw a new security perimeter around the required components to make them work as a single application.
+A developer can use Fluence to draw a new security perimeter around the required components to make them work as a single application.
 Fluence considers these components and the set of distributed execution flows over them as an application.
 Every flow describes which services must be called and how data must be transferred between them to implement a specific part of the application’s business logic.
 Services may reside on different cloud platforms, vendors, or servers but communicate with each other over a common protocol.

 Packets with the execution flow travel from peer to peer in the Fluence Network.
 On every peer, services make computations and perform effects: change state and call external APIs.
 Only the peers and services authorized to handle the request participate in its handling and no intermediary is able to change the execution flow or data.